-In the third article in our travel writing tips series, avid traveler and blogger Lisa Watson offers advice on making connections, taking notes, and seeking out local interactions whenever possible.
+In the third article in our travel writing tips series, traveler and blogger Lisa Watson recommends taking notes, seeking out local interactions and more.

 You don’t have to travel far from home to write a travel narrative.
 Travel writing is, in the end, all about sharing discoveries that you make of things you’ve seen and people you’ve met, whether they’re just outside your front door or on the other side of the world.
 I’ve found through experience that a great way to practice travel writing is to spend time observing a place or local event that is familiar to you and trying to see it from the eyes of a person who has never experienced it before.
 What details make it interesting or different?
 Take note of anything you think may set this place or experience apart from everywhere else.
 Maybe it’s something small — a unique flavor of ice-cream that is served in that town — or maybe it’s something big — a group of priests stopping to have a game of football in the town square with the local kids, for example.
 I find that it’s often the small details that give fascinating colour to the story.